jvcByte/AIsilo/README.md

 - **Hedera Hashgraph** for the fast, secure blockchain infrastructure
 - **IPFS** for decentralized storage protocol
+- **Cloudflare** for Workers platform enabling secure and free server actions
 - **OpenZeppelin** for secure smart contract libraries
 - **Pinata** for IPFS pinning services
 - **shadcn/ui** for beautiful UI components